whu8-stat660/course-questions-wiki/week-01/README.md

 *Question (whu8-stat660): Besides the five achievements, what else do think is also very important in real data analysis work?

 *Answer (whu8-stat660):One thing I could think about is that to be successful in real analysis work, data analyst needs to be both detail-oriented and big-picture.
-We need to be focused during the analysis process, because small changes could cause huge difference, but when come to the design and interpreting results, big-picture mindset would be more helpful.
+We need to be very focused and detail-oriented during the analysis process, because even minor changes in data could cause huge difference in result, but when come to the model-design and interpreting results, big-picture mindset would be super helpful.

 [Course Structure Quiz, Problem 7]